 2015 Job Task Analysis

-Our most recent results, the 2015 Job Task Analysis, include updated lists of Principal Knowledge Topics and Financial Planning Job Task Domains.
-The 2015 Principal Knowledge Topics are the basis of CFP Board’s CFP® Certification Examination blueprint, serve as the curricular framework for CFP Board’s education requirement, and represent the topics CFP Board will accept for continuing education credit.
+The 2015 Job Task Analysis results included an updated list of Principal Knowledge Topics and Financial Planning Job Task Domains.
+The Principal Knowledge Topics are the basis of CFP Board’s CFP® Certification Examination blueprint, serve as the curricular framework for CFP Board’s education requirement, and represent the topics CFP Board will accept for continuing education credit.

 The 2015 Job Task Analysis incorporates broad-based input from practicing CFP® professionals, educators from CFP Board-registered academic programs, and subject-matter experts who work to consider practice and emerging trends in financial planning.
 The study was conducted over the course of a year and was validated by more than 3,700 CFP® professionals and educators.
 In addition to updated lists of Principal Knowledge Topics and Financial Planning Job Task Domains, the 2015 study identified Contextual Variables that are to be considered when dealing with specific financial planning situations.